harmony-one/docs-home/developers/tutorials/Indexing-hrc20-token-envio.md

 2. **Schema.graphql**

-This file saves and defines the data structures for selected events, such as the `Transfer` event.
+This file saves and defines the data structures for selected events, such as the `transfer` event.

 <!-- <img src="" alt="" width="100%"/> -->